skijit/notes/programming/maxmsp/max-gotchas.md

 ## Misc
 - ```pack``` requires you to define the exact types in each inlet (e.g. symbols, ints, list, etc).
 If you're not sure, ```join``` is a nice alternative that is type-agnostic

+## Parameter Automation in Max4Live
+- You can automate any live UI object directly OR you can expose pattr objects for automation.
+See [here](https://docs.cycling74.com/max5/vignettes/core/live_parameters.html)